Brandon Tanev: Seattle Kraken (2021–2025)

+Return to Winnipeg (2025)

+On March 7, 2025, Tanev was traded to the Jets in exchange for a 2nd-round pick in the 2027 NHL entry draft.
+He opted to wear jersey number 73, as jersey number 13 (which Tanev wore during his first stint with the Jets) was now being worn by Gabriel Vilardi.

+Utah Mammoth (2025–present)

+Tanev left the Jets as a free agent for a second time, signing a three-year, $7.5 million contract with divisional rivals the Utah Mammoth on July 1, 2025.

+International play

+Following the conclusion of the 2023–24 NHL season, Tanev accepted an invitation to make his international debut for Canada with the senior national team at the 2024 IIHF World Championship.
+He had four goals and five points in ten tournament games as Canada finished in fourth place.

 Personal life

 Tanev is the younger brother of fellow professional ice hockey defender Christopher Tanev.
-His brother most recently appeared in the NHL with the Calgary Flames after spending 10 seasons with the Vancouver Canucks.
+His brother most recently appeared in the NHL with the Toronto Maple Leafs after spending several seasons with the Vancouver Canucks and Calgary Flames.
 Brandon and Christopher's younger brother Kyle has also played hockey, most recently appearing with the Caledonia Corvairs of the Greater Ontario Junior Hockey League and the Trenton Golden Hawks of the OJHL.
 Tanev and his family are of Macedonian descent, his grandparents having been born there.

 Tanev has been active in promoting awareness and conversations around mental health within the NHL.
 With the Jets in 2018 and 2019, he participated in the #HockeyTalks campaign to promote mental health conversations and resources in Manitoba.
 In 2022, he was one of several members of the Kraken to partner with Premera Blue Cross for their own #HockeyTalks initiative.

 The stunned expression on Tanev's face on his official team head shot with the Pittsburgh Penguins, which he attributed to having seen a ghost when his picture was taken, became an Internet meme in 2020.
-Tanev has recreated the image for his Seattle Kraken head shots.
+Tanev has recreated the image for his Seattle Kraken head shots and his second stint on the Winnipeg Jets.
 The expression has since been imitated by his former Penguins teammate Kasperi Kapanen in 2021 and NFL player DeeJay Dallas in 2022.